Kevin-Cosgrove/Kevin-Cosgrove.github.io/README.md

     - Generate a probability of a closed won sale based on the sale's individual characteristics
     - Generate an expected value of an entire sales pipeline using predicted probabilities of individual sales outcomes in the pipeline.

-**Database Consultant @ Haver Analytics (_Jan 2022 - Present_)**
+**Economic Database Consultant @ Haver Analytics (_Jan 2022 - Present_)**
 - Used **Python's** BeautifulSoup and Selenium packages to automate internal procedures for updating databases containing time sensitve economic and financial data.
-This resulted in speed improvements of **25%-95%** depending on the procedure.
+This resulted in speed improvements of **25%-99%** depending on the procedure.

 ## Projects
 ### B2B Sales Opportunity Outcome Predictor with KNN